tewha/SwiftUISnippets/README.md

 # SwiftUISnippets
-Right now, a list of SwiftUI fonts.
+Right now, a list of SwiftUI fonts and buttons styles.
 Maybe more later.

 Take freely.